MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-dom-interaction.md

     :::image-end:::

 1. Choose it and DevTools jumps to the **Elements** tool.
-1. Choose the `...` menu next to the element in the DOM view.
+1. Choose the `...` menu next to the element in the DOM tree.

     :::image type="complex" source="../media/console-dom-overflow-menu-in-elements.msft.png" alt-text="The chosen element displays in the DOM tree of the Elements tool, choose the overflow menu to get more features" lightbox="../media/console-dom-overflow-menu-in-elements.msft.png":::
         The chosen element displays in the DOM tree of the **Elements** tool, choose the overflow menu to get more features